DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/Art Feedback/05-30 Allister Model Feedback.md

 ![](<../../../../_Meta/Attachments/Pasted image 20250530154229.png>)

 This is Black Waltz 2, also from FFIX.
-Here, we also see a thinner rim, but the bendiness of the hat adds the illusion of .
-The rim is also a bit more "bendy" than Allister's hat.
+Here, we also see a thinner rim, but the bendiness of the hat adds the illusion of thickness to it.
+This hat is actually really wide and almost extends past the character's really wide shoulders.
+I'm thinking Allister's hat should be similar in that regard.